Girl with severe sinusitis had to have half her skull removed

 Sinusitis that spread to her brain caused her to develop severe symptoms such as headaches, vomiting and irritability.

 The first four times she had sinusitis, she had been cured with antibiotics.
-But the fifth time, things took a turn for the worse.
-The antibiotics seemed to stop working.
+But by the fifth time, things had taken a turn for the worse.
+The antibiotics seemed to be no longer working.
 Severe symptoms began to appear.
 She suffered from constant vomiting, severe headaches, mood swings, and frequent, unexplained anger.

 When she was admitted to the hospital, doctors ordered a brain scan and ran some tests.
 They found that the infection in her sinuses had spread to her brain, which was uncontrolled.
 Since the sinuses are only separated from the brain by a small group of bones, severe infection would spread to the brain.
 Not only that, a pus pocket had formed in her brain, increasing intracranial pressure and threatening her life.